 Due to its success, it came as no surprise that alternatives appeared on the market.
 The biggest amongst them being Smile Direct Club, who in 2014 launched its clear aligner product.
 The idea was to take teeth straightening to the next level, offering patients an at-home solution.
 And the company even partnered with the same, Align Technology, albeit briefly, to produce some of its aligners.

 As both Invisalign and Smile Direct Club aim to do the same thing, treat misaligned teeth with transparent aligners, it would be easy to assume they are very similar.
 However, there is a lot of confusion and misinformation, which makes it difficult for patients to make an informed choice.
-In fact, while on the surface, the aligners are comparable, they actually greatly differ, especially in terms of treatment method.
+In fact, while on the surface, the aligners are comparable, both companies can straighten teeth discreetly.
+The difference comes primarily in the way that the treatment is administered.

 Book a FREE Invisalign Assessment.
 We will examine your mouth, eliminate all risk factors and assess the correct